rukayaj/secondhandcpt/README.md

 ### Common Issues

 1. **WhatsApp Scrolling Issues**:
+   - If you see `TypeError: page.waitForTimeout is not a function`, make sure you have the latest Puppeteer version (`npm install puppeteer@latest`)
-   - If the scroll script fails to find a group, try running it again
+   - If the scroll script fails to find a group, try running it again with a different WhatsApp layout
    - If WhatsApp Web design changes, the selectors in the script may need updating
    - Ensure you scan the QR code promptly when the browser opens
+   - For Mac Silicon (M1/M2/M3) users, consider using an arm64 version of Node.js for best performance

 2. **Missing Images**: If images are mentioned in listings but not found:
    - Check that the images were copied to the correct source directory